galiprandi/smart-doc/docs/architecture/overview.md

 - Predictability: Push events auto-commit; PRs avoid writes to the target branch.

 Open Questions
+- TODO: Document Qwen/Qwen‑Code setup if adopted.
-- TODO: Clarify the Codex CLI default approval mode when `--approval` is omitted and document any ways to configure it if needed.
+- TODO: Clarify Codex CLI default approval mode when `--approval` is omitted and how to override it if needed.